prpl-25/FreshB4/README.md

 - Let's users store store long term pantry items in a database and feed items into the database right after capturing/uploading images.

 ## How we built it
-- We used react-native a full stack mobile application that allows users to upload or capture picture, and view freshness analyses.
+- We used react-native to build a full stack mobile application that allows users to upload or capture picture, and view freshness analyses.
 - We leveraged Gemini API to integrate an LLM in our app to perform the freshness analysis, give the user recommendations, and detailed recipes.